 CAROL AND MIKE WERNER / SCIENCE PHOTO LIBRARY CAROL AND MIKE WERNER / SCIENCE PHOTO LIBRARY

-Illustration of a Candida albicans cell.
+Labelled illustration of a Candida albicans cell.
 Candida albicans is a fungus that is normally present in humans in the gut flora and on the skin and in mucous membranes such as the vagina, mouth, or rectum.
-The fungus also can travel through the blood stream and affect the throat, intestines, and heart valves.
+The fungus can also travel through the blood stream and affect the throat, intestines, and heart valves.
 It is the primary cause of yeast infections in humans.
 Candida albicans reproduce by budding (shown at right end).

 Model release not required.
 Property release not required.